-Born in Toulouse in 1989, Benjamin Attahir started off by learning the violin, and at an early became passionate about composing.
+Born in Toulouse in 1989, Benjamin Attahir started by learning violin, and then became passionate about composing.
 Amongst his masters are Édith Canat de Chizy, Marc-André Dalbavie, Gérard Pesson, and Pierre Boulez.

 Benjamin Attahir has won numerous competitions and distinctions: le Concours Général, the USA Bloomington IHC, le Concours International de la ville de Boulogne, the UNESCO International Tribune of Composers, le prix Salabert de la SACEM and two Académie des Beaux-Arts prizes (including the Prix Pierre Cardin in 2015).

-He is the author of two operas, the first of which he directed in 2012 and the in 2015.
-The scene staging is the backbone of his musical writing, which, like his origins, he draws his inspiration midway between East and West.
+Author of two operas of which he directed the premieres in 2012 and 2015, the scene staging is the backbone of his musical writing, which, like his origins, draws his inspiration midway between East and West.

-Benjamin Attahir was a resident at La Villa Médicis (16/17) and will be a composer-in-residence at the Gstaad Festival in 2018 and at the Orchestre National de Lille for the 17/18 and 18/19 seasons.
+Will be premiered in 2019 his concerto for soprano and violin (Je / suis / Ju / dith) for Renaud Capuçon and Raquel Camarinha and an opera from a Maeterlinck booklet which Benjamin will conducted the premiere at La Monnaie de Bruxelles in September 2019 (Le Silence des ombres).
+Benjamin Attahir was a resident at La Villa Médicis (16/17) and composer-in-residence at the Gstaad Festival in 2018 and at the Orchestre National de Lille for the 17/18 and 18/19 seasons.